-MayView Community Health Center (MayView) is a nonprofit clinic devoted to providing healthcare to low-income families and individuals throughout northern Santa Clara County and southern San Mateo County.
-Click here to view our clinic locations.
+MayView Community Health Center (MayView) is a nonprofit primary care clinic devoted to providing healthcare to low-income families and individuals throughout northern Santa Clara County with clinics located in Palo Alto, Mt.
+View and Sunnyvale.
 MayView staff celebrate and share the rich cultural and language backgrounds of our patients and community.
 We practice a culture of health and speak the language of caring.

 MayView was founded in 1972 to provide high quality primary health care to low-income people from all cultural and language backgrounds, regardless of ability to pay.